A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 The Basics of Direct Mail Fundraising

-What is nonprofit direct response fundraising?
+What is nonprofit direct mail fundraising?

 As so much of the world has transitioned to the digital space, direct mail has developed a bit of a bad rap.
 Your nonprofit might speculate about the effectiveness of this “old-fashioned” hard-copy marketing channel.
 But the reality is that direct mail fundraising campaigns can be incredibly effective at raising money for your organization—even more so than email campaigns.